joe-herbert/canvas-cli/README.md

+*This is no longer maintained.
+Since graduation I no longer have a canvas token and I am therefore unable to test it.
+Feel free to fork it if you encounter issues you'd like to fix.*

 # canvas-cli
 A Bash CLI for the Canvas VLE
 *Note: Canvas CLI is a third-party script and has no official affiliation with Canvas*